 Assistance Dogs are purposefully trained to perform a range of assistive tasks to mitigate a person’s disability.

-Paws for Assistance Dog Training (PADT) will coach the handler to train their own dog to the Queensland governments Guide, Hearing and Assistance Dogs Act ’09 (GHAD) Public Access Test (PAT) standard via face to face sessions either in the home or public setting.
+Paws for Assistance Dog Training (PADT) will coach the handler to train their own dog to state and federal Public Access Test (PAT) standard via face to face sessions either in the home or public setting.

-The Assistance Dog is trained by the owner/handler to perform a range of supportive tasks to reduce the need for support for the handler.
+The Assistance Dog lives with and is trained by the owner/handler to perform a range of supportive tasks to reduce the severity of the handler’s disability symptoms.

 PADT aims to address the individual’s needs that occur in the context of disability, treatment and rehabilitation by tailoring the training delivery to meet the handler’s needs.

-An Assistance Dog is trained to enhance the quality of life for the disabled handler while aiming to maintain a normalised lifestyle.
+Working an Assistance Dog aims at increasing the quality of life for the disabled handler while promoting a more normalised lifestyle.

-PADT works under the owner-trainer model where the primary handler of the already owned dog provides the day-to-day training under the guidance of PADT.
+PADT works under the owner-trainer model where the primary handler of the already owned dog provides the day-to-day training with the guidance of PADT.